 Yes, the duty-free allowance on gold jewellery also applies to children, provided they have stayed abroad for one year or more.

 4. Can I bring a gold coin, gold biscuit or gold bar within the allowance?

 No, the allowance is only for gold jewellery.
 Gold in any other form is liable to pay duty.

 5. What are the conditions for carrying gold to India as a duty-free allowance?

 The main conditions are as follows:

 - The passenger should be an Indian citizen.

 - The passenger should have stayed abroad for one year.

-- The gold has to be in the form of jewellery only.
+- It must be in the form of jewellery only.
 Gold coins, gold biscuits or gold bars cannot be part of the duty-free allowance.

 - The maximum duty-free allowance is Rs 50,000 (for men) and Rs 100,000 (for women).

-- Gold above this limit will be liable to customs duty.
+- Gold above this limit will be subject for customs duty.

 6. How much is the customs duty on excess gold jewellery?

 For those who stayed abroad for more than a year, the discounted duty payable is 13.75%.

 7. Do I have to declare gold if I am not asked about it?

 If you carry gold above the standard duty-free allowance, you must declare it.
 Importing gold by concealment in baggage coupled with no declaration will lead to confiscation and the imposition of a fine/penalty, and the offender may also be arrested.

-8. Do I have to pay duty if I have bought the jewellery from India?
+8. Do I have to pay duty if I bought the jewellery from India?